 - 10′ condensate hose

-- Easily connected to hub drain, hard pipe or to a drain (depending on install location)
+- Easily connects to hub drain, hard pipe or to a drain (depending on install location)

 - Versatile drain routing

-If you are looking for a quick, easy, affordable solution to fight moisture (and mold, and mildew) in your basement, the ENERGY STAR® Certified IW25 IN Wall / ON Wall Dehumidifier is the solution for you..
+If you are looking for a quick, easy, affordable solution to fight moisture in your basement, the IW25 IN Wall/ON Wall Dehumidifier is the solution for you.

 **dBA is tested in a controlled environment; levels may vary due to install and install location